Bias Incident Response Team

 When to make a report:

-- when you want to make an official report of a biased incident or hate crime.
+- when you want to make an official report of a potentially biased incident.

 - when you have personally experienced conduct or behavior that may be biased in nature.